sullivanm22/Mandelbrot-Set/README.md

 These equations allowed the construction of the Mandelbrot set using various constants and the evaluation of different numbers for the variables.

+## Parallelization within C using OpenMP and MPI

+### OpenMP (Open Multi-Processing)

+OpenMP is a widely used API that facilitates shared-memory parallelization in C, C++, and Fortran programs.
+By introducing pragmas (compiler directives) into the code, OpenMP enables the creation of parallel regions, where multiple threads execute tasks concurrently.
+In the context of this project, OpenMP directives were strategically utilized to parallelize the Mandelbrot set computation, particularly employing a master-worker model for efficient workload distribution among threads within a shared-memory environment.

+### MPI (Message Passing Interface)

+MPI, or Message Passing Interface, is a standardized and portable message-passing system designed for parallel computing on distributed-memory architectures.
+MPI allows communication and coordination between different processes or nodes in a parallel system.
+In this project, MPI was employed to parallelize the Mandelbrot set computation across multiple nodes.
+It facilitated the distribution of data, workload assignment, and synchronization among nodes in a cluster, contributing to efficient parallelization across distributed-memory systems.

 ## Load Imbalance Issue

 Initially, a load imbalance issue occurred with the parallel part of the code.
 To address this, a master-worker algorithm was implemented.
 Workers (nodes) received small portions from the master, dynamically scheduled calculations for their threads, and reported back to the master for a new portion.
 This approach solved the load imbalance problem.